Azure/Cloud-Native/website/blog-30-days-of-ia-2024/2024-11-11/hosting-considerations-for-scalable-apps-by-using-azure-app-service-and-azure-kubernetes-service.md

 1. **Response optimization:**

    - **Language models**.
-When integrating language models, optimize their responsiveness by minimizing the number of output tokens and setting appropriate values for parameters like ''' max_tokens '''.
+When integrating language models, optimize their responsiveness by minimizing the number of output tokens and setting appropriate values for parameters like ```max_tokens```.
 As discussed in [GenAI Solutions: Elevating Production Apps Performance Through Latency Optimization](https://techcommunity.microsoft.com/t5/ai-ai-platform-blog/genai-solutions-elevating-production-apps-performance-through/ba-p/4049822?ocid=biafy25h1_30daysofia_webpage_azuremktg), this helps control the length of generated output and reduces latency.

    - **Efficient workflow orchestration**.
 Design efficient workflows to minimize delays and help ensure that tasks are processed quickly.
 This involves optimizing the sequence and execution of tasks to reduce bottlenecks.